hashicorp/design-system/website/docs/components/form/checkbox/partials/accessibility/accessibility.md

 ## Known issues

 If a link is used within a label, helper text, or error text, it will not be presented as a link to the user with a screen reader; only the text content is read out.
-As such, care should be used when considering this feature.
+As such, care should be used if considering this approach.

 ## Applicable WCAG Success Criteria